Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Introduction

 On the other hand, it is contrasting for time-dependent Hamiltonians.
-While the existence of the commutator scaling has been understood for low order time-dependent PF errors as well \cite{Huyghebaert1990-zb-tpf,Osborne-prl2010-lb,Poulin-prl2011_time_dep,Wecker-PRA2015-t-dep-pf,An2021-tpf,Ikeda_2023_time-dep}, the error bounds for generic time-dependent PFs remain to be a difficult problem.
-Ref. \cite{Wiebe2010-mu} shows an error bound for smooth time-dependent Hamiltonians including higher orders, which corresponds to the error with the $1$-norm scaling.
+While the commutator-scaling error has been understood for low order time-dependent PF errors as well \cite{Huyghebaert1990-zb-tpf,Osborne-prl2010-lb,Poulin-prl2011_time_dep,Wecker-PRA2015-t-dep-pf,An2021-tpf,Ikeda_2023_time-dep}, the error bounds for generic time-dependent PFs remain to be a difficult problem.
+Ref.~\cite{Wiebe2010-mu} shows an error bound for smooth time-dependent Hamiltonians including higher orders, which corresponds to the error with the $1$-norm scaling.
 Ref. \cite{childs-prl2019-pf} shows a bound involving commutators in a similar manner to time-independent cases, but the commutators include a fraction of the time-dependent PFs, which are difficult to compute except for finite-ranged Hamiltonians.

 In this paper, we derive the explicit error bound of generic time-dependent PFs.
 We consider generic smooth time-dependent Hamiltonians in the form of $H(t)=\sum_\gamma H_\gamma (t)$.
-We show that the error bound for the $p$-th order, which amounts to $\order{t^{p+1}}$, have a coefficient expressed by commutators among the set of terms $\{ H_\gamma (t)\}_\gamma$ and their derivatives in time $\{ H_\gamma^{(q)}(t) \}_\gamma$ for $q=1,\cdots,p$.
-This scaling hosts the substantial suppression of the error in the system size for local Hamiltonians with finite-, short-, and long-ranged interactions like time-independent cases.
-In contrast to previous studies on time-dependent PFs, our error bound simultaneously achieves the commutator scaling for generic orders and its availability for various time-dependent local Hamiltonians.
-We also evaluate the gate count estimates for simulating the dynamics based on the time-dependent PFs.
-Owing to our versatile error bound, the scaling of the gate counts is substantially improved in the system size for generic local finite-, short-, and long-ranged Hamiltonians, which becomes almost as small as time-independent cases.
+We show that the error bound for the $p$-th order, which amounts to $\order{t^{p+1}}$, have a coefficient expressed by commutators among the set of terms $\{ H_\gamma (t)\}$ and their derivatives in time $\{ H_\gamma^{(q)}(t) \}$ for $q=1,\cdots,p$.
+This scaling hosts the substantial suppression with respect to the system size for local Hamiltonians with finite-, short-, and long-ranged interactions like time-independent cases.
+In contrast to previous studies, our error bound simultaneously achieves the commutator scaling for generic orders and its applicability to various time-dependent local Hamiltonians.
+We also estimate the gate count for Hamiltonian simulations based on the time-dependent PFs.
+They are substantially improved in the system size for generic local finite-, short-, and long-ranged Hamiltonians, which becomes almost as small as time-independent cases.